Dalton Mills: 2022 fire

 On 3 March 2022 at around 12 pm GMT, an inferno broke out, engulfing and damaging the entire building and completely destroying the interior, along with the floor and roof.
 More than 100 firefighters were reported at the scene and were sent with 20 pumps, according to the West Yorkshire Fire and Rescue Service.
 The fire service informed nearby residents of the fire, telling them to keep windows and doors shut and to avoid travelling.
 The Leisure Centre in Keighley was opened up by the Bradford council to provide shelter to affected residents.
 The fire was deemed extinguished on 6 March at 3:30 pm GMT.
 The incident was described to be "a sad loss to the Yorkshire filmmaking landscape" by Richard Knight with Screen Yorkshire.
 West Yorkshire Police stated that five suspects were arrested over the suspected arson attack and were being questioned.
 They were later released on bail, with further inquiries pending.

 After the fire, it was assumed that the mill would have to be torn down due to safety concerns.
 However, an inspection conducted by Historic England confirmed that the mill is stable and does not need to be demolished, but stated that the future of it has yet to be decided.

 2025 fire

 On 26 July 2025 a further fire occurred at the site as a result of Arson.
-The mills are currently in a state of "in near collapse" according to it's owners.
+The mills are currently in a state of "in near collapse" according to its owners.